ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Experiments

 \subsection{Real-World Visual Navigation Performance}

-To investigate the effectiveness of the proposed pipeline in mitigating the sim-to-real gap, we compare the real-world navigation performance of ReaDy-Go and baselines in the target environments shown in Fig.~\ref{fig:realworld}.
+To investigate the effectiveness of the proposed pipeline in mitigating the sim-to-real gap, we compare the real-world navigation performance of ReaDy-Go and baselines in the target environments with six previously unseen humans.
 For baselines in real-world experiments, Vid2Sim and ViNT are used, as they achieve better performance among the four baseline models in the simulation experiments.

-Table~\ref{table_realworld} reports three main findings.
+Table~\ref{table_realworld} and Fig.~\ref{fig:qualitative_real_world} report three main findings.
 First, the photorealistic real-to-sim simulation of ReaDy-Go facilitates sim-to-real transfer of visual navigation policies trained solely in simulation.
-ReaDy-Go achieves comparable success rates in both \textit{Static} and \textit{Dynamic} tasks in the real world, consistent with its simulation results across all environments, even though the real-world test environments exhibit minor appearance changes between data collection and deployment (e.g., floor texture, lighting, or background variations).
+ReaDy-Go achieves comparable success rates in both \textit{Static} and \textit{Dynamic} in the real world, consistent with its simulation results across all environments, even though the real-world environments exhibit minor appearance changes between data collection and deployment (e.g., floor texture, lighting, or background variations).
 This indicates that photorealistic datasets for dynamic scenarios improve the robustness of end-to-end visual navigation policies to the sim-to-real gap.

 Second, environment-specific policies (ReaDy-Go and Vid2Sim) trained on real-to-sim datasets for target environments achieve higher success rates and lower average reaching times than the general navigation model (ViNT), although ViNT requires $15\times$ more parameters.
 This validates the practicality of ReaDy-Go for robots operating in specific environments, such as households, restaurants, and factories.